Ethaline Hartge Cortelyou

-Ethaline Hartge Cortelyou (26 November 1909 – 19 July 1997) was an American chemist and scientific technical writer and editor who worked on the Manhattan Project at the University of Chicago's Metallurgical Laboratory ("Met Lab") and was one of 70 scientists to sign the 1945 Szilárd petition warning the United States government against dropping an atomic bomb on Japan.
+Ethaline Hartge Cortelyou (26 November 1909 – 19 July 1997) was an American chemist and scientific technical writer and editor who worked on the Manhattan Project at the University of Chicago's Metallurgical Laboratory ("Met Lab") and was one of 70 scientists to sign the 1945 Szilárd petition.
 She also was a strong advocate for female scientists, strongly criticizing unequal treatment of women by employers and arguing that underutilization of women was holding back the United States' scientific advancement.

 Early life and education

 Ethaline was born Ethaline Hartge on 26 November 1909 in New Kingstown, Pennsylvania.
 She studied chemistry at Alfred College in New York and graduated with a bachelor's of science degree in chemistry in 1932.

 Career

 Cortelyou worked as a teacher and chemist as well as a technical writer and editor at multiple government agencies, academic institutions, and industrial companies.
 She is best known for her position a junior chemist and technical editor at the University of Chicago's Metallurgical Laboratory ("Met Lab") during the Manhattan Project.
-In her role she helped prepare a classified table of isotopes, but she opposed dropping an atomic bomb on Japan and was one of ten women (among 70 total scientists) to sign the 1945 Szilárd petition urging the United States government against it.
+In her role she helped prepare a classified table of isotopes, but she opposed dropping an atomic bomb on Japan.

 She later worked at the Armour Research Foundation (now called the IIT Research Institute) for seven years as a technical editor and two years as a literary analyst and served as technical editor of the Atlantic Division of Aeorojet-General Corporation in Frederick, Maryland.
 She also worked at Argonne National Laboratory, the National Institute of Arthritis and Metabolic Diseases, and the National Aeronautics and Space Administration (NASA) where she was a "science information specialist."

 In September 1948, Cortelyou helped organize a National Cooperative Undergraduate Research program to get undergraduate students more involved in chemistry research.
 She was appointed the program's secretary and editor of the catalog of projects.

 She was an early member of the American Chemical Society (ACS)'s Division of Chemical Literature (DCL) and was one of their most active authors during the period 1943–1964.
 She served as editor of DCL's publication, Chemical Literature (now the Chemical Information Bulletin) in 1958 and from 1965 to spring of 1969.
 As of May 1959, she had written 40 publications in chemistry and technical writing, including book chapters and articles on the design of data tables and graphs.

 Cortelyou organized and served as the first president of the Chicago Chapter the Association of Technical Writers and Editors (TWE) (TWE later merged with other organizations to form what is now the Society for Technical Communication).
 She was also involved in TWE leadership on the national level, serving on their executive committee and chairing their constitution and bylaws committee.
 Through her leadership roles, she helped assure that TWE was inclusive to women.